lisahabermehl/Calendar/docs/PROCESSBOOK.md

 * results are shown in descending order by date and time
 ### Think, think
 * how are you supposed to check for activities with the same name, date and time?
 With other words: how are you supposed to check if the values in different columns in one row are exactly the same as the values in different columns in another row?

+# day 13
+### TODO
+* Could use this: https://stackoverflow.com/questions/4777272/android-listview-with-different-layouts-for-each-row to fix the layout for the calendar view OR make an expandable listview something?